Last updated on May 20th, 2022 at 06:22 pm

-How much does a divorce cost in the UK?
+How much does a divorce/dissolution application cost in the UK?

-Some uncontested divorces may still involve complex factors, for example:
+Some divorces may involve complex factors, for example:

 - documents needing translation